Abundant rain sounds like a great thing for thirsty plants. But there is such a thing as "too much of a good thing," too.

 For those looking for an organic option, the University of California Integrated Pest Management Program suggests combining four teaspoons of baking soda per gallon of water with 1 percent of narrow-range oil.

 Unlike the other diseases listed, fire blight is caused by the bacteria Erwinia amylovora.
-It is extremely common and affects fruit trees like apple, pear and quince.
+It is extremely common and affects fruit trees like apple, pear, and quince.
 Fire blight appears as a reddish, watery ooze coming out of a branch or trunk cankers as soon as the infected plant begins active growth.

 Infected flowers and stems turn brown or black and wither.
 The bacteria spreads through rain and pollinators.
 There is no cure for fire blight so the best way to control it is by pruning the cankered limbs during the dormant season.
-Copper products can be sprayed to reduced the bacteria’s ability to survive and reproduce.
+Copper products can be sprayed to reduce the bacteria’s ability to survive and reproduce.

 Another common fungal disease, apple scab can cause serious damage to ornamental trees and shrubs.
 It may be found initially as fuzzy, round lesions that appear on leaves and cause them to curl.
-The spores are released by rainfall and can land to infect flowers, fruit or leaves.
+The spores are released by rainfall and can land to infect flowers, fruit, or leaves.